jhallen/joe-editor/docs/man.md

 as a single integer plus the saved delimiter string).

 Recursion is allowed, but is self limited to 5 levels.

+__Note:__ this recursion limit is obsolete.
+Subroutines now do use a stack so the call-depth is limitless.

 To call a subroutine, use the 'call' option: